JGCRI/pygcam/docs/source/scenarios-xml.rst

    The :doc:`setup` page provides an overview of setup system.
 See :doc:`pygcam.xmlEditor` for more information about the Python API.
-   Command-line usage is described on the :ref:`gt setup <setup-label>` page.
+   Command-line usage is described on the :ref:`gt setup <setup>` page.

 .. note::